 Thyroid hormones are incredibly important in terms of weight loss.
 The thyroid is complicated but plays a very critical role in developing the speed of one's metabolism.
 If the patient is experiencing unusual weight loss results, the thyroid is most likely imbalanced.
 The term hypothyroidism describes a situation in which the thyroid does not create enough thyroid hormone.
 Symptoms of this usually include weight gain, lack of energy, dry skin, weakness, cold body, and even depression.

 Human Growth Hormones (HGH)

 Growth hormones affect the entire body and decrease as one gets older.
-The symptoms are basically what we call typical aging results—decreased energy, lack of sex drive, higher risk of cardiovascular disease, increase in fat, slower metabolism, and loss of muscle.
+The symptoms are basically what we call typical aging results: decreased energy, lack of sex drive, higher risk of cardiovascular disease, increase in fat, slower metabolism, and loss of muscle.
 Additionally, when someone has a lower than normal amount of HGH at any point in his or her life, studies have shown it is harder for that person to lose weight.

 Candida is basically a fungus (yeast) that affects a large amount of people in the U.S. without many of them knowing.
 One of the major symptoms of those that are affected is the intense cravings for sugar and carbohydrates.
 Due to these intense cravings, one tends to gain weight because of the inability to resist these highly caloric foods.
 It is a vicious cycle in that these two food categories make Candida and its symptoms even worse.
 Many people with Candida also suffer from never-ending hunger, regardless of whether or not they eat a full meal.
 The combination of intense cravings and never feeling full can obviously make it more difficult to lose weight.
-Once this fungus is detected, Dr. Allibone compiles a treatment plan to get rid of it.
-However, a special diet may still be needed after treatment to prevent it from coming back.
+Once this fungus is detected, Dr. Allibone compiles a management plan to get rid of it.
+However, a special diet may still be needed after management to prevent it from coming back.